FLClab/flc-web/README.md

 - [ ] Compress large images for faster rendering

-### Members :

-- [ ] Create Summer students section (Could be a 2 text columns thing: Name Program(years)) We display those of the current year and have a show all button to show former students (data currently present in strings.json)

 ### Gallery

 - [ ] Switch from scrollbar to dots for moving between set of 3 images